sadoe3/sadoe3.github.io/_posts/Fundamentals/Programming Languages/C++/C++_Primer/2023-12-20-primer-chapter17.md

 ## The tuple Type
 A `std::tuple` is a template that is similar to a `std::pair`
-- like `std::pair`, it can have members whose types vary from one `tuple` type to another
+- like `std::pair`, it can hold elements of varying types, and these types can differ from one tuple to another
 - unlike `std::pair`, it can have any number of members
 - a `std::tuple` is most useful when we want to combine some data into a single object but do not want to bother to define a data structure to represent those data
 - it's defined in the `<tuple>` header